 Hoverflies are also beneficial as they prey on aphids, reducing their population to reasonable numbers as well.
 As a bonus, planting nasturtium with your calendula and cosmos will keep aphids manageable.
 Additionally, many flies, including hoverflies, assist in pollination, although not as well as bees (source).

-Small note: calendula is also called pot marigold, but it’s not the same as a traditional marigold.
+Small note: calendula is also called a pot marigold, but it’s not the same as a traditional marigold.
 However, they are in the same family.

 To see more companion flowers, check out my other post: The Top 10 Companion Flowers for Gardens, Vegetables, & More.